PascalPflaum/uberObjects/README.md

 **callback** Function to test for each element.
 * **element** The current element being processed in the object.
-* **index** The index of the current element being processed in the object.
+* **key** The key of the current element being processed in the object.
 * **object** The object Object.find was called upon.

 **thisArg** Value to use as this when executing callback.

 ### Description

-Object.filter calls a provided callback function once for each element in an object, and constructs a new object of all the values for which callback returns a true value. callback is not invoked for indexes which have been deleted.
+Object.filter calls a provided callback function once for each element in an object, and constructs a new object of all the values for which callback returns a true value. callback is not invoked for keyes which have been deleted.
 Array elements which do not pass the callback test are simply skipped, and are not included in the new object.

 If existing elements of the object are changed, or deleted, their value as passed to callback will be the value at the time filter visits them; elements that are deleted are not visited.